ABOUT THE PROJECT

 Linda Herrera at the Ministry of Education and Technical Education, Cairo, 2019

-LINDA HERRERA (PhD Columbia University, MA American University in Cairo, BA University of California, Berkeley) is a professor in the Department of Education Policy, Organization and Leadership at the University of Illinois at Urbana Champaign.
+LINDA HERRERA is a professor in the Department of Education Policy, Organization and Leadership at the University of Illinois at Urbana Champaign.
 A social anthropologist with regional expertise in the Middle East and North Africa (MENA), she lived in Egypt for 17 years and has worked for over three decades in academia and international development.
-She has studied, written about, and taught courses on education and power in the MENA region, qualitative research methods, international development policy, youth and generations, childhood in global context, education policy in global context, the social effects of technological change, and critical democracy and citizenship education.
-She has authored, edited, and/or co-edited the books, Educating Egypt: Civic Values and Ideological Struggles (American University in Cairo Press, 2022), Global Middle East: Into the 21st Century (University of California Press, 2021), Revolution in the Age of Social Media: The Egyptian Popular Insurrection and the Internet (Verso, 2014), Wired Citizenship: Youth Learning and Activism in the Middle East (Routledge, 2014), Cultures of Arab Schooling: Critical Ethnographies from Egypt (SUNY Press, 2005), Being Young and Muslim: New Cultural Politics in the Global South and North (Oxford University Press, 2009), STAND UP!
+Her books include Education 2.0: Chronicles of Technological and Cultural Change in Egypt (OBP, 2025), Educating Egypt (American University in Cairo Press, 2022), Global Middle East (with A. Bayat, University of California Press, 2021), Revolution in the Age of Social Media (Verso, 2014), Wired Citizenship: Youth Learning and Activism in the Middle East (Routledge, 2014), Cultures of Arab Schooling (with C.A.
+Torres, SUNY Press, 2005), Being Young and Muslim (with A. Bayat, Oxford University Press, 2009), STAND UP!
 SIT DOWN!
 Cultures of Schooling in Egypt (Population Council, 2003-in Arabic), and Between Field and Text: Emerging Voices in Egypt Social Science (Cairo Papers in Social Science, 1999).
 She has also curated the YouTube channels Critical Voices in Critical Times, Education 2.0, and Democracy Dialogue.

 THE WALL OF EGYPTIAN MINISTERS OF EDUCATION